Seahawks’ Russell Wilson and performer Ciara surprise West Seattle students with savings accounts

 “After these kids see or hear Russell Wilson in their classroom, I want them to see that they don’t need to aspire to be in the NFL to be as cool and as financially successful as him,” Van Court said.
 “But every kid in Seattle can be him on the financial field.”

-Wilson’s teammates, linebackers K.J.
-Wright and Bobby Wagner, recently also gifted seed accounts to classes at Aki Kurose Middle School and Meany Middle School.
+Wilson’s teammates, linebacker K.J.
+Wright recently also gifted seed accounts to classes at Aki Kurose Middle School.
 Goalsetter’s partnerships include 40 individuals and organizations.
 The highest contributor to date has been Nike, sponsoring savings accounts for 10,000 kids worth $1 million dollars.

 “It really should be a crime that kids are coming out of high school and can describe the periodic table but can’t describe the stock market,” Van Court said.
 “We have a capitalistic society that depends upon the understanding of the infrastructure of capitalism in order to build wealth, yet all we teach them is to go out and get a job.”